springdoc/springdoc-openapi-maven-plugin/README.md

     * The default value is: false
 *   apiDocsUrl: The local url of your (json or yaml).
     * The default value is: http://localhost:8080/v3/api-docs
 *  outputDir: The output directory, where to generate the OpenAPI description.
+The directory name shouldn't start with "/".
     * The default value is: ${project.build.directory}
 *   outputFileName: The file name that contains the OpenAPI description.
     * The default value is: openapi.json